-We received a machine at work one day so I decided to break down the process step-by-step and figure out exactly what makes a great Nespresso coffee.
+We received a machine at work one day (before I started The Green Pods) so I decided to break down the process step-by-step and figure out exactly what makes a great Nespresso coffee.

 Here are 5 surprisingly simple tricks to get your Nespresso coffee to taste like a pro’s made it.

 - Tip 1 – Warm Up Your Machine First.

 - Tip 2 – Warm Up Your Cup.

 - Tip 3 – Chose A Pod With A Lower Intensity.

 - Tip 4 – Less is more; Avoid The Lungo Button.

 - Tip 5 – Double Down – Use Two Pods Per Coffee.

 Why Listen To Us?
 Well, because we KNOW coffee!
 In fact, we make our own coffee, coffee machine cleaners, and reusable capsules which we've sold to over 41 countries.
 Our team ouf experts include Tristan (an engineer), Claire (a food writer) and Richy (a barista).
 So, whether you're looking for a recipe or repair guide, we've got you covered 💚

 Tip 1 – Warm Up Your Machine First.